An experience which is more than the sum of its parts

 Visual In-App Analytics

-Key to streamlining the optimisation process is, like the aforementioned, understanding how users interact with your app almost as if you were using the app with their eyes instead.
+Key to streamlining the optimization process is, like the aforementioned, understanding how users interact with your app almost as if you were using the app with their eyes instead.
 The key tools that will aid in this:

-This nifty little feature helps when it comes to deducing why certain CTAs (Call-to-Action) do not respond when a user goes on a trail of specific sequence of actions, which then reveals that the anomaly is due to a misplaced CTA which is continually causing users to add to the app bounce rate.
+This nifty little feature helps when it comes to deducing why certain CTAs (Call-to-Action) do not respond when a user goes on a trail of a specific sequence of actions, which then reveals that the anomaly is due to a misplaced CTA which is continually causing users to add to the app bounce rate.
 With the visual aid of heatmaps, it is then possible to formulate a plan of action to get the problem rectified in time, especially when it concerns something as critical as a campaign that is dependant on engagement.

 The journey that a user takes from the home screen to wherever his intended/unintended destination is on the app can be detailed via user recordings, which take note of all the actions that one performs within the app.
-This allows for analysts to swoop on trigger points within the app that help make most of the decisions for the users, i.e a catchy image that led to more conversions on a particular page.
+This allows analysts to swoop on trigger points within the app that help make most of the decisions for the users, i.e a catchy image that led to more conversions on a particular page.

-Real time visual reporting
+Real-time visual reporting

 They say information is more often than not digested with visual aids as compared to wordy or aural reports.
-With visual reporting, app owners will be able to obtain insights into user behaviour in a succinct manner, which also allows for management to connect the dots a lot quicker when it comes to app optimisation, and improving the usability and dealing with the expectations of your users.
+With visual reporting, app owners will be able to obtain insights into user behaviour in a succinct manner, which also allows for management to connect the dots a lot quicker when it comes to app optimization, and improving the usability and dealing with the expectations of your users.

-Mobile User Experience..
+Mobile User Experience.

-is still a meteorically developing field, which begs the need for continual monitoring and optimisation, because that is where opportunities burgeon from.
+is still a meteorically developing field, which begs the need for continual monitoring and optimization, because that is where opportunities burgeon from.
 Creating delightful platforms for users to continually visit is complicated in part due to the mobile-specific considerations that need to be made, but coming up with a user-centred approach is key to shaping the ultimate mobile experience in our eyes.